The 2021 Steven and Janice Brose Distinguished Lecture Series

 Shakespeare Fights the Civil War

-These lectures will take the American Civil War as an extended case study to examine how warring parties engaged Shakespeare during America’s deadliest conflict.
+These lectures examine how warring parties engaged Shakespeare during America’s deadliest conflict.
 Shakespeare spoke to the cultural and political moment like no other figure.
 Macbeth and Julius Caesar had something to say about tyranny.
 The Tempest and Richard II offered a meditation on usurpation.
 And Henry V and Richard III told of war and its effects on those who waged it.
 What’s more, Shakespeare played a critical role in the nationalist strivings of both the Union and the Confederacy.
 Just as each warring party posited itself as the rightful inheritor of the Founding Fathers’ vision, both harkened back to Shakespeare in a similar fashion and for similar reasons.
-Shakespeare became a way to confirm belonging, as combatants were forced to articulate a new brand of nationalism, one based not on universal egalitarianism or civic inclusiveness, but rather on difference of habits, inclinations, tastes, and minds.
-In that sense, Shakespeare loomed large in the contending nationalist imaginations.
 Finally, Civil War-era Americans also turned to Shakespeare for universal truths.
 Shakespeare, they believed, spoke to abiding concerns, such as the soul of genius, the power of the imagination, and of the heroic individual’s ability to determine an event’s outcome.
-By elucidating how Unionists and Confederates interpreted Shakespeare and, in turn, how Shakespeare shaped their understanding of war, these lectures will reveal how the war’s participants thought of themselves and of their nations.
+By elucidating how Unionists and Confederates interpreted Shakespeare and, in turn, how Shakespeare shaped their understanding of war, these lectures reveal how the war’s participants turned to Shakespeare to articulate and justify what they thought and felt about the war and its attendant consequences.

 About Dr. Gardner